ciderale/qemu-nixos/README.md

-# Running NixOS in a QEMU VM
+# Running NixOS & Docker in a QEMU VM

-This repository experiments QEMU configurations for running NixOS as local VM.
-The NixOS installation is automated as much as possible.
-The setup assumes that nix/direnv is configured.
+This repository provides a NixOS/QEMU configurations to provide a docker environment with smooth integration with a MacOS host system.
+The system works on intel and m1 macs.
+It assumes nix & direnv is configured

 ## Normal start